coaa0801-creator/FoodTruckProject/README.md

     3a If you choose to search (4) -> Choose search type and enter search

 4. Navigate and choose recall data as long as you desire
-5. QUIT to exit the Programs
+5. QUIT to exit the program
+6. Goodbye display

 ## Walkthrough (Long Version)